Lmh170/Android-Gallery-App/README.md

 # Android-Gallery-App
-A gallery app for Android
+A gallery app for Android.